gferrarocamus/battleship/README.md

 ## Background & Description

-Based on my [previous project](https://github.com/1ba1/battleship), this new version introduces an enhanced AI that is smart enough to try adjacent slots after getting a hit, as well as UI/UX improvements.
+Based on our [previous project](https://github.com/1ba1/battleship), this new version introduces an enhanced AI that is smart enough to try adjacent slots after getting a hit, as well as UI/UX improvements.

 ## Features